 A vibrant and candid actress who broke free from a famous marriage to forge her own path as an Oscar-nominated performer and director.

-Dyan Cannon arrived in Hollywood with a spark that was impossible to ignore, but her early career became inextricably linked with her whirlwind marriage to comedy giant Cary Grant.
-After their divorce, she could have faded into tabloid lore.
-Instead, she channeled her experiences into a remarkable second act.
-She earned her first Academy Award nomination for her sharp, vulnerable performance in 'Bob & Carol & Ted & Alice,' proving her chops were entirely her own.
-Never one to be pigeonholed, she then wrote, directed, and starred in the short film 'Number One,' which scored her a second Oscar nod, this time for Best Live Action Short.
-Cannon became a fixture in 70s and 80s cinema, bringing a unique blend of brass and warmth to comedies and dramas alike.
-Her later work, including a third Oscar nomination for 'Heaven Can Wait,' cemented her status not as a former wife, but as a formidable and resilient artist who carved out a lasting space on her own terms.
+Dyan Cannon earned her first Academy Award nomination for her sharp, vulnerable performance in 'Bob & Carol & Ted & Alice.'
+After her whirlwind marriage to Cary Grant ended, she channeled her experiences into a second act.
+She wrote, directed, and starred in the short film 'Number One,' which scored her a second Oscar nod for Best Live Action Short.
+Cannon became a fixture in 70s and 80s cinema, bringing a blend of brass and warmth to comedies and dramas.
+Her later work included a third Oscar nomination for 'Heaven Can Wait.'
+Born in 1937, she arrived in Hollywood with a spark impossible to ignore.
+Rather than fading into tabloid lore after her divorce, she proved her chops were entirely her own.
+She carved out a lasting space on her own terms as a formidable and resilient artist.

 1928–1945